 However, due to weather, train loading, and differences in ballast material quality, ballast can degrade in condition and become less effective over time.
 For example, heavy rains can result in ballast being washed away and leaving railway ties (sleepers) exposed and more likely to skew.

 Ballast can also become fouled due to the fracture and abrasion of ballast particles, infiltration from underlying layers, and spillage from containers in transport.
-Fouling is often exacerbated by dry-wet cycles and fouled ballast can result in poor drainage and ultimately track surface deviation due to increased layer stiffness.
+Fouling is often exacerbated by freeze-thaw cycles and fouled ballast can result in poor drainage and ultimately track surface deviation due to increased layer stiffness.

 However ballast inspection is often a very subjective process due to the lack of a formal definition for when ballast is considered fouled and the often manual process of inspection.